Actively Recruiting

 - Active rheumatologic or connective tissue diseases

-- Arm circumference unsuitable for accurate blood pressure measurement
+- Arm circumference too large or small for accurate blood pressure measurements

-- Factors limiting study adherence such as substance abuse, plans to move within 12 months, or history of poor medication adherence or clinic no-shows
+- Factors limiting study adherence such as active substance abuse, plans to move out of study area within 12 months, or history of poor medication adherence or missed clinic visits

 AI-Screening